Horsemeat scandal set to spur tougher EU food tests

 "This is impacting on the integrity of the food chain, which is a really significant issue for a lot of countries.
 Now that we know this is a European problem, we need a European solution," Irish farm minister Simon Coveney told reporters before the meeting.

-At the urging of ministers, Borg said the Commission would accelerate work on potential changes to EU labeling rules that would force companies to state the country of origin on processed meat products.
+At the urging of ministers, Borg said the Commission would accelerate work on potential changes to EU labelling rules that would force companies to state the country of origin on processed meat products.

 Currently the requirement only applies to fresh beef, and is expected to be extended to fresh lamb, pork and poultry from December 2014.